Pulsed Generation of Continuous-Variable Cluster States in a Phononic Quantum Network: System

 \section{System}

-The phononic quantum network consists of an array of mechanical resonators interconnected by phononic waveguides~\cite{KuzykPRX2018}.
-Each resonator hosts two mechanical modes with well-separated frequencies $\omega_{A}$ (upper mode) and $\omega_{B}$ (lower mode), along with an embedded optical cavity, as illustrated in Fig.~\ref{fig1}(a).
-The mechanical modes couple to the cavity via radiation-pressure interactions, while neighboring resonators are linked through phononic waveguides that support phonon propagation near either $\omega_{A}$ or $\omega_{B}$ alternatively.
-As a result, the discrete standing-wave mode of waveguides A (B) and the mechanical modes at the frequency $\omega_A$ ($\omega_B$) in adjacent resonators form an isolated subsystem with three hybridized normal modes.
-From each subsystem, we select two normal modes - denoted $A_{\pm}$ ($B_{\pm}$) with frequencies $\omega_{A_{\pm}} =\omega_A\pm \frac{\Lambda_{A}}{2}$ ($\omega_{B_{\pm}}=\omega_B\pm \frac{\Lambda_{B}}{2}$) - to construct the CV cluster states.
-The frequency splittings $\Lambda_{A}$ and $\Lambda_{B}$ are set by the coupling strengths between the resonator and waveguide modes as well as their detunings.
-Each normal mode is a superposition of the local mechanical and waveguide modes, and both couple to the optical cavity mode, as shown in Fig.~\ref{fig1}(b).
+The phononic quantum network consists of an array of mechanical resonators interconnected by phononic waveguides, similar to the configuration in \cite{KuzykPRX2018}.
+Each resonator hosts two mechanical modes with well-separated frequencies, $\omega_{A}$ (upper mode) and $\omega_{B}$ (lower mode), together with an embedded cavity, as illustrated in Fig.~\ref{fig1}(a).
+The mechanical modes couple to the cavity through radiation-pressure interactions, while neighboring resonators are connected by phononic waveguides that alternatively support phonon propagation near $\omega_{A}$ or $\omega_{B}$.
+Consequently, the discrete standing-wave mode of waveguide A (B) and the mechanical modes at frequency $\omega_A$ ($\omega_B$) in adjacent resonators form an isolated subsystem with three hybridized normal modes.
+From each subsystem, we select two normal modes, denoted by $A_{\pm}$ ($B_{\pm}$), with frequencies $\omega_{A_{\pm}}=\omega_A\pm \Lambda_A/2$ ($\omega_{B_{\pm}}=\omega_B\pm \Lambda_B/2$), to construct the CV cluster states.
+The frequency splittings $\Lambda_A$ and $\Lambda_B$ are determined by the coupling strengths between the resonator and waveguide modes as well as their detunings.
+Each selected normal mode is a superposition of local mechanical and waveguide modes and couples to the cavity mode, as shown in Fig.~\ref{fig1}(b).